What Is ONEQ? Fidelity Nasdaq Composite Index ETF

 ONEQ tracks the full Nasdaq Composite Index, covering essentially all common stocks listed on the Nasdaq exchange, which makes it considerably broader than the Nasdaq-100 funds like QQQ that hold only the largest 100 names.
 It is heavily weighted toward technology and growth, with Nvidia, Apple, and Microsoft together making up close to a quarter of assets.
 The fund holds roughly 1,000 positions via representative sampling and charges about 0.21% in fees.
 Compared with QQQ, ONEQ adds a longer tail of mid-cap and smaller Nasdaq companies while still being dominated by the same mega-cap leaders.

-ONEQ is issued by Fidelity and tracks Nasdaq Composite Index, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+ONEQ is issued by Fidelity and tracks Nasdaq Composite Index, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 ONEQ is weighted toward its largest constituents.
 As of early 2026, the top holdings are: